mm-mazhar/Scraping-Lulu-Hypermarket-E-commerce/README.md

 ## Scraping-Lulu-Hypermarket-E-commerce Website.
 Its a big hypermarket and has over 10k products.
-We have scraped data just for educational purpose.
+I have scraped data just for educational purpose.

 ### File "1.Scraping-Lulu_Hypermarket_Product_Links" gets all the products links
 ### File "2.Scraping-Lulu_Hypermarket_Products" gets the product data